 BeyondTrust’s PowerBroker Privileged Access Management (PAM) and Retina Vulnerability Management (VM) solutions are considered best-of-breed technology that can operate completely standalone for a small to medium size business, or integrate into the BeyondInsight IT Risk Management Platform (via software, cloud, virtual or physical appliance) to scale to the largest of enterprises worldwide.
 Clients can manage administrative rights to applications simply by having an Active Directory domain with PowerBroker for Windows or assess for missing security patches using the Retina Network Security Scanner.
 As the business grows, these solutions can be linked together to provide additional value and streamline use cases.

 It is not often you find a company that can provide solutions for everything from a small business all the way up to an enterprise.
 It is not often you find a company that understands the challenges small and medium size businesses have.
 BeyondTrust can help with both and make the recommendations for security best practices a reality in your organization.
-For more information, or to contact a BeyondTrust representative for a one-on-one strategy session or demo, contact us today.
+For more information, contact a BeyondTrust representative for a one-on-one strategy session or demo.

 Morey J. Haber, Chief Technology Officer and Chief Information Security Officer at BeyondTrust